A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Introduction

-In this paper, we present a quasi-direct drive quadrupedal research platform with a chain-sprocket system to drive the knees.
-We describe its hardware development, design choices to enhance locomotion capability and reliability of the actuator system, and design principles ensuring low cost and rapid manufacturing.
+This paper presents a quasi-direct drive quadruped with a chain-sprocket knee drive, detailing its hardware development, locomotion-enhancing design choices, actuator reliability improvements, and low-cost, rapid manufacturing principles.

-The main contributions of the paper are as follows. \begin{itemize} \item A chain-driven quasi-direct drive (QDD) actuator with an integrated planetary gearbox and motor driver.
-This eliminates the need for machining off-the-shelf motors or using frameless motors\cite{MiniCheetah, Barry, KaistHound}.
+The main contributions of the paper are as follows. \begin{itemize} \item A chain-driven quasi-direct drive actuator with an integrated planetary gearbox and motor driver, eliminating the need for machining off-the-shelf or frameless motors \cite{MiniCheetah, Barry, KaistHound}.

-\item A sandwiched leg design aimed at reducing leg inertia and manufacturing costs.
-It features a lightweight composite core sandwiched between two laser-cut metal sheets, providing both strength and reduced weight.
-This approach offers an alternative to CNC-intensive methods used in \cite{MitCheetah3, PantherLeg, ANYmal, MiniCheetah, HyQ, KaistHound, Barry}.
+\item A sandwiched leg design using a lightweight composite core between laser-cut metal sheets, reducing inertia and manufacturing cost, offering an alternative to CNC-intensive methods \cite{MitCheetah3, PantherLeg, ANYmal, MiniCheetah, HyQ, KaistHound, Barry}.